Optimal numerical integration and approximation of functions on $\mathbb{R}^d$ equipped with Gaussian measure: Numerical comparison with other quadratures

 \section{Numerical comparison with other quadratures}

 We illustrate the integration nodes of the quadratures constructed in the present paper, in comparison with the integration nodes used in \cite{DILP18}.
 Assume that $\{\bx_1,\ldots,\bx_n\}$ are the integration nodes for an optimal quadrature $I_n$ for functions in ${W}^\alpha_p(\II^2)$.
 Then the integration nodes in \cite{DILP18} are just a dilation of these nodes to the cube $[-C\sqrt{\log n}, C\sqrt{\log n}]^2$.
 Hence these nodes are distributed similarly on this cube.
-Differently, the integration nodes in our construction are collaged by $\{\bx_1,\ldots,\bx_n\}$ and contained in the ball of radius $C\sqrt{\log n}$.
-These nodes are dense when they are near to the original and getting sparser as they are farther from the original.
+Differently, the integration nodes in our construction are formed from certain integer-shifted dilations of $\{\bx_1,\ldots,\bx_m\}$ and contained in the ball of radius $C\sqrt{\log n}$.
+These nodes are dense when they are near the origin and getting sparser as they are farther from the origin.
 The illustration is given in Figure \ref{Fig-1}.

 The following is a numerical test of our result for the cases $d=1$ and $\alpha = 1,2,3$.
 We consider the algorithm for the space ${W}^\alpha_2(\RR)$.
 For numerical integration of functions in $\mathring{W}^\alpha_2(\II)$ we use the Smolyak point set.
 Observe that these nodes give the optimal convergence rate since $d=1$, see Section \ref{sec-optimal}.
-In this test $\delta$ in \eqref{[tau]<e^{-delta k}1} is chosen $\delta=\frac{1}{6}$.
-We apply change of variable method by $\psi_3$ to get asymptotic optimal integration nodes and weights for functions in $W^\alpha_2(\II)$.
-From these nodes and weights we get the the optimal quadrature $\{x_1,\ldots,x_n\}$ and $\{\lambda_1,\ldots,\lambda_n\}$ for $W^\alpha_2(\RR,\gamma)$ as described in Section \ref{Subsec-CollagingQuadratures}.
+In this test $\delta$ in \eqref{[tau]<e^{-delta k}1} is chosen as $\delta=\frac{1}{6}$.
+We apply the method of change of variable by $\psi_3$ to get asymptotically optimal integration nodes and weights for functions in $W^\alpha_2(\II)$ where the function $\psi_3$ is defined as in \eqref{psin}.
+From these nodes and weights we get the optimal quadrature $\{x_1,\ldots,x_n\}$ and $\{\lambda_1,\ldots,\lambda_n\}$ for $W^\alpha_2(\RR,\gamma)$ as described in Section \ref{Subsec-AssemblingQuadratures}.
 The error of this quadrature is given by

 see, e.g., \cite[Section 4]{DILP18}.

 For the numerical computation this error is replaced by the truncated version